marcgithub23/pp4-reads-reviews/README.md

 [Link](https://github.com/marcgithub23/pp4-reads-reviews/issues?q=is%3Aissue+is%3Aclosed) to the completed and closed user stories.
 ![Closed user stories](documentation/closed-userstories.png)

-[Link](https://github.com/marcgithub23/pp4-reads-reviews/issues?q=is%3Aopen+is%3Aissue) to uncompleted and open user stories in the backlog, which will be implemented as future features.
+[Link](https://github.com/marcgithub23/pp4-reads-reviews/issues?q=is%3Aopen+is%3Aissue) to the uncompleted and open user stories in the backlog, which will be implemented as future features.
 ![Open user stories](documentation/open-userstories.png)